-Our team includes a number of specialists who work in Emergency Stroke Teams at The Alfred Hospital, Box Hill Hospital, St Vincent’s Hospital and Cabrini Medical Centre.
+Among the group of doctros practicing at Neurology Network Melbourne there are a number of specialists who work in Emergency Stroke Teams at The Alfred Hospital, Box Hill Hospital, St Vincent’s Hospital and Cabrini Medical Centre.

-We also assess and manage patients’ future stroke risk using the most up-to-date clinical trial information.
+These doctors also assess and manage patients’ future stroke risk using the most up-to-date clinical trial information.

 A/Prof Anne Abbott is as an internationally recognized expert in the field of cerebrovascular disease prevention

 Dr Tharani Thirugnana Chandran is a highly qualified stroke neurologist at The Alfred Hospital

 Dr Poh-Sien Loh is Stroke Neurologist at Box Hill

 Dr Amanda Gilligan is head of Neurosciences and Stroke Service at Epworth Eastern

 Dr Kelly Bertram is Stroke Neurologist at The Alfred Hospital

 Prof Christopher Bladin is a leading researcher in the field and founding head of the Box Hill Hospital Service